microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Pulse-Length-Demo/readme.md

 The purpose of this function is to change the pulse length of the waveform which the timer outputs on the pin.
 The timer is started with a pulse length of 2 clock cycles and then run up to the maximum of 128 clock cycles.

 1 clock cycle takes 50 ns beacuse the timer is running at 20 MHz.
-1 divided by 20 Mhz equals 50 ns.
+1 divided by 20 MHz equals 50 ns.

-At the end the timer is stopped and the pulse length is reseted to 1 clock cycle.
+At the end the timer is stopped and the pulse length is reset to 1 clock cycle.

 ```
 void NCO_Pulse_Length_Demo(void)